h15200/notes/html, DOM, browserAPIs.md

 - you can't use querySelector for ids that START with a digit. must be `a11` or something
 - better to use `getElementById` for that

+## innerText vs textContent

+- one displays all text, including elements that are display: none, the other does not

+## element.insertBefore(newEle, targetEle)

+- adds the newEle right before the targetEle

+## input

+- to connect an event listner to an input value, either use `keyup` or `input` (covers all input change events)

+- for selects and radio buttons, use `change`